 But when we make jokes that portray men as foolish, incompetent fathers, we participate in a system that says that men can’t be gentle, that they can’t be tender, that they can’t be sensitive and trustworthy.
 In short, we encourage men to fall short and women to compensate (and the same goes for housework).

 2. Women Are Manipulators and Men Are Easily Manipulated

 This one is as old as time.
-Literally—Eve, anyone?
-This joke usually goes something like… you don’t even know you’re doing what she wants until you’ve done it, or she always gets her way in the end anyway, or maybe something like… if the wife ain’t happy, ain’t nobody happy.
-Many church fathers bought this one hook, line, and sinker—Augustine is a prime example.
+Eve, anyone?
+This joke usually goes something like: "you don’t even know you’re doing what she wants until you’ve done it," or "she always gets her way in the end anyway," or maybe something like "if the wife ain’t happy, ain’t nobody happy."
+Many church fathers bought this one hook, line, and sinker.
+Augustine is a prime example.

 As a woman, this one bites deep.
 I don’t spend my days scheming to get what I want from men.
 And, I would argue that expecting to get what you want and then throwing a tantrum when you don’t is a mark of immaturity, not femaleness.

 You might think this one is a harmless little gender war joke: men are stubborn and women are clever.
 But this actually paints two very ugly images of men and women: women are liars and men are hopelessly malleable.

 Do we actually like the image of ourselves that this paints?
 I certainly don’t.